Blood–testis barrier

 The blood–testis barrier is a physical barrier between the blood vessels and the seminiferous tubules of the animal testes.
-The name "blood-testis barrier" is misleading in that it is not a blood-organ barrier in a strict sense, but is formed between Sertoli cells of the seminiferous tubule and as such isolates the further developed stages of germ cells from the blood.
+The name "blood-testis barrier" is misleading as it is not a blood-organ barrier in a strict sense, but is formed between Sertoli cells of the seminiferous tubule and isolates the further developed stages of germ cells from the blood.
 A more correct term is the Sertoli cell barrier (SCB).

 Structure

 The walls of seminiferous tubules are lined with primitive germ layer cells and by Sertoli cells.
 The barrier is formed by tight junctions, adherens junctions and gap junctions between the Sertoli cells, which are sustentacular cells (supporting cells) of the seminiferous tubules, and divides the seminiferous tubule into a basal compartment (outer side of the tubule, in contact with blood and lymph) and an endoluminal compartment (inner side of the tubule, isolated from blood and lymph).
 The tight junctions are formed by intercellular adhesion molecules in between cells that are anchored to actin fibers within the cells.
 For the visualization of the actin fibers within the seminiferous tubules see Sharma et al.'s immunofluorescence studies.